Divide-By-0/blog/content/posts/things.md

 # Bathroom

-**[Mint Shampoo and Conditioner](https://amzn.to/3MXzOVZ) - $23.** Spent way too long finding hair products that were SLS-free, EWG-approved, and smelled good.s
+**[Mint Shampoo and Conditioner](https://amzn.to/3MXzOVZ) - $23.** Spent way too long finding hair products that were SLS-free, EWG-approved, and smelled good.
-**[Body Wash](https://amzn.to/3ox6j35) - $9.** Cheap and smells good, doesn't have SLS or other crap in it.
+**[Body Wash](https://amzn.to/3ox6j35) - $9.** Cheap and smells good, doesn't have SLS in it.
 **[The Softest Bathroom Mats](https://amzn.to/40pgfcg) - $20.** High pile and insanely soft and plush.
-**[Snail Trail Bee Venom Face Moisturizer](https://amzn.to/3AiZx3I) - $25.** It just feels soo good.
+**[Snail Trail Bee Venom Face Moisturizer](https://amzn.to/3AiZx3I) - $25.** Feels super smooth even with just a little.
 Reddit recommended.
-**[Double Line Floss Picks](https://amzn.to/3oyc6oS) - $3.** These make flossing fun and are useful on the go -- it's super easy to grab on your way out, and the gunk comes out stick between the two strings.
-Normal floss cuts off circulation to my finger and so I never do it.
+**[Double Line Floss Picks](https://amzn.to/3oyc6oS) - $3.** These make flossing fun and are useful on the go -- it's super easy to grab on your way out, and you can see all your tooth gunk stuck between the two strings.
+Normal floss cuts off circulation to my finger and so I never do it, and water flossers are too annoying to refill and carry around.
 **[Sekkisui Face Sunscreen](https://www.ebay.com/itm/323874987084?hash=item4b68741c4c:g:oKkAAOSwrHRdRLKA) - $20.** Non greasy, nice smelling, easy to apply sunscreen from /r/AsianBeauty.
-Other folks recommend Biore UV which I'm sure is good as well.
+Half price in any convenience store in Asia.
+**[Biore UV Sunscreen](https://www.ebay.com/itm/374606941467?hash=item5738504d1b:g:1zsAAOSwtOFkemhm&amdata=enc%3AAQAIAAAA4GoyZdPABhixZGlvMnf7wzOVMT19QTG6XvgGkIfRqfVrZzHFxU3xk8moSyZDZlkBe5wujCVqaiAu8WxOPz1%2BvVi6W1sF9coUYuPDXbzWMhxc5TISlKEGNP0YDNWwLg4uG2%2F7QVu6XMt%2BCvhiMRw0mfPD1PNw6KQpEk%2FKNbz0Ko6cbQJEZZSmd29b3V4lByGmweb%2BJt4wsAh6BR4yANvOEFS7Hx53xA2PpSfGxvuVyzMORx149Gnpgr2fQtIEKBcxy011bUa0vwBfTCL%2BV7LP4Q8zC0w8b2e7AOy1WcELLUeu%7Ctkp%3ABFBMrKSS75Ji) - $15**.
+I use this as a body and face sunscreen, since more comes out per squeeze than the Sekkisui.
+Half price at any convenience store in Japan.
+Recommended by [Andrew Connor](https://andrewconner.com/things/).
 **[Travel Toiletry Kit](https://amzn.to/40ulyHn)([Cheaper 3 Pack](https://amzn.to/41sF48x)) - $15/$6.** I dump shampoo/conditioner/bodywash in here before I travel, since I prefer to use my own.

 # Kitchen